AgoraIO-Community/examinaar/README.md

 <br />

-* Its good to pull the follwing images from dockerhub before proceeding: alpine, ubuntu, debian, kalilinux, centos, fedora
+* Its good to pull the following images from dockerhub before proceeding: alpine, ubuntu, debian, kalilinux, centos, fedora

 <br />